This pumpkin soup is topped with smoky roasted chickpeas and fresh thyme, making it the ultimate cozy autumn recipe for busy weeknights!

 - ½ cup plain almond milk 120 mL

-- ½ tsp salt 3 g
+- ½ tsp salt

-- ¼ tsp each of ground pepper .5 g, cinnamon, nutmeg
+- ¼ tsp each ground pepper, cinnamon

-Rub a touch of olive oil on the inside of each, just 1 Tbsp total, then place face down on a baking sheet and roast for about 1 hour at 350 degrees F (175 C), until flesh is ultra fork tender.
+Rub a touch of olive oil on the inside of each, just 1 Tbsp total, then place face down on a baking sheet and roast for about 1 hour at 350F (175C), until flesh is ultra fork tender.